krzyzanowskim/CryptoSwift/README.md

 ##Installation

+To install CryptoSwift, add it as a submodule to your project (on the top level project directory):

+	git submodule add git@github.com:krzyzanowskim/CryptoSwift.git

-Drag the CryptoSwift.xcodeproj file into your Xcode project, and add CryptoSwift.framework as a dependency for your target.
+Then, drag the CryptoSwift.xcodeproj file into your Xcode project, and add CryptoSwift.framework as a dependency for your target.

 #####iOS and OSX
 Bu default project is setup for iOS.
 You need to switch to OSX SDK manually [see #8](https://github.com/krzyzanowskim/CryptoSwift/issues/8)